 You’re going to need food and water bowls to feed your cat and give her access to water each day.
 You want to focus on bowls that are non-slip so you aren’t cleaning up a mess each day, one that is easy to clean and durable.
 Check out our list of the top food and water bowls that won’t tip over.
 Our favorite is the Ureverbasic Stainless Steel Non-Skid Cat Bowls since it comes with non-slip padding and it’s easy to clean and dishwasher safe.

 Cat food is probably the important item needed on your new cat checklist.
 This may require some trial-and-error to find the right cat food for your feline.
-Each cat is different, and they may only enjoy eating certain types of foods.
+As a first time cat owner, know that each cat is different, and they may only enjoy eating certain types of foods.
 You will also find your cat may have a sensitive stomach, and there may be some you want to avoid.
 Some cats may also have skin and food allergies so do your research before selecting a brand.

 Litter Box & Litter